Skip to main content

 "By your powers combined!"

-By using both the attribute and CSS styles in your HTML email, you pretty much have the entire spectrum of major email clients covered.
-Don't forget to set in (as above) - otherwise your background image won't be flush with the image defined in your CSS styles.
+By using both the table attribute and CSS styles in your HTML email, you pretty much have the entire spectrum of major email clients covered.
+Don't forget to set margin: 0; padding: 0; in body (as above) - otherwise your table background image won't be flush with the image defined in your CSS styles.

-And finally, if you're really finicky, you can define a fallback color for Lotus Notes 6 & 7 by using, (where is the color of your choice).
-If you've already defined a fallback using CSS, then this will only display in these earlier versions of 'Notes.
+And finally, if you're really finicky, you can define a fallback color for Lotus Notes 6 & 7 by using, <body bgcolor="#333"> (where #333 is the color of your choice).
+If you've already defined a fallback background-color using CSS, then this will only display in these earlier versions of 'Notes.

 Well, Let me know below if you have any questions, or have been using a similar alternative!